Eurostar

 Eurostar is an international high-speed rail service in Western Europe, connecting Belgium, France, Germany, the Netherlands, and the United Kingdom through the Channel Tunnel.

 The service is operated by the Eurostar Group which was formed from the merger of Eurostar, which operated trains through the Channel Tunnel to the United Kingdom, and Thalys which operated entirely within continental Europe.

-Eurostar transported 19.5 million passengers in 2024.
-The operator is exploring future network expansions and aims to double passenger numbers by 2030.
+Eurostar has transported over 400 million passengers since services began in 1994, including a record 20 million passengers in 2025.
+The operator is exploring future network expansions and aims to double passenger numbers between 2022 and 2030.

+Since 1998, Eurostar has won multiple World Travel Awards, including the World's Leading Passenger Rail Operator on 15 consecutive occasions, alongside awards recognising its environmental and sustainability practices from organisations including Network Rail, The Sunday Times, PETA, and the Chartered Institution of Railway Operators.

 History

-Conception and planning

-The history of the Eurostar brand can be traced to the choice in 1986 of a rail tunnel to provide a cross-channel link between Britain and France.
-A previous attempt to construct a tunnel between the two nations had begun in 1974, but was quickly aborted.
-Construction began afresh in 1988.
-Eurotunnel was created to manage and own the tunnel, which was finished in 1993, the official opening taking place on 6 May 1994.
+Early planning and construction (1986–1993)

+Proposals for a cross-Channel tunnel date back as early as 1802, but concerns over national security delayed development.
+The modern project was initiated following the 1986 Treaty of Canterbury between France and the UK, with the creation of Eurotunnel to manage and own the tunnel.
+Tunnelling began in 1988.

 In addition to the tunnel's shuttle trains carrying cars and lorries between Folkestone and Calais, the tunnel opened up the possibility of through passenger and freight train services between places further afield.
 British Rail and France's SNCF contracted with Eurotunnel to use half the tunnel's capacity for this purpose.
-In 1987, Britain, France and Belgium set up an International Project Group to specify a train to provide an international high-speed passenger service through the tunnel.
-France had been operating high-speed TGV services since 1981, and had begun construction of a new high-speed line between Paris and the Channel Tunnel, LGV Nord; French TGV technology was chosen as the basis for the new trains.
-An order for 30 trainsets, to be manufactured in France but with some British and Belgian components, was placed in December 1989.
+In 1987, Britain, France and Belgium set up an international project group to specify a train to provide an international high-speed passenger service through the tunnel.
+French TGV technology was chosen as the basis for the new trains.
+An order for 30 train sets, to be manufactured in France but with some British and Belgian components, was placed in December 1989.

+France had been operating high-speed TGV services since 1981, and following the Treaty of Canterbury, began preparations for a new, 333 km high-speed line headed North from Paris, to speed up connections to the Tunnel, as well as to Brussels.
+The LGV Nord (Ligne à Grande Vitesse Nord, north high-speed line) opened in 1993.

 On 20 June 1993, the first Eurostar test train travelled through the tunnel to the UK.
 Various technical difficulties in running the new trains on British tracks were quickly overcome.